nus-cs2103-AY2223S2/ip/docs/README.md

 ### `find` - Finds all the tasks that matches your keyword

-Finds all the tasks that have a description that contains your keyword.
+- Finds all the tasks that have a description that contains your keyword.
+- Format is `find [keyword]`.

-Example of usage:
+*Example of usage:*

 `find cleaning`

+*Expected outcome:*
-Expected outcome: Any task that has a description that contains the keyword would be collected in a list, and displayed to the user.
+- Any task that has a description that contains the keyword would be collected in a list, and displayed to the user.

-All matching tasks will be shown to the user.

 ```
 Here are the matching tasks in your list: